 performance achieved on the fair version of the problem.

-for sequences for which an optimal off-line algorithm can pack all the
+for sequences in which the optimal can pack all the items.

 - Link to the publication at the publisher's site - subscription may be required.